 The treatment leaflet is provided immediately after these questions.
-To assess treatment comprehension, we ask four factual questions about the information contained in the treatment of both treated and untreated respondents.9 These question could, in theory, be answered by politicallyastute control respondents.
+To assess treatment comprehension, we ask four factual questions about the information contained in the treatment of both treated and untreated respondents.
+These question could, in theory, be answered by politically-astute control respondents.
 Again, we create standardized and ICW indexes across these variables.
 We henceforth refer to this group of outcomes as "Treatment knowledge."
+We also elicit self-reported recollection of the treatment information in the endline survey.

 We also measure key outcomes after treatment delivery, including both new measures and some outcomes already elicited prior to treatment delivery.
-First, we ask the same voting intention questions again, as well as questions to validate whether voters indeed turned out.
-Second, to combat potential social desirability biases, we consider several behavior outcomes: willingness to receive a poster from their preferred party or candidate (post-treatment), and (if desired) any other party or candidate; willingness to request a visit from their preferred party or candidate (post-treatment) if they are elected, and (if desired) any other party or candidate if they are elected; and willingness to sign up to be contacted to express views to their preferred party or candidate (post-treatment) if they are elected, and (if desired) any other party or candidate if they are elected.10 Third, we again elicit voter beliefs (and their uncertainty) about current, comparative, and prospective overall performance, as well as their knowledge of the role of legislators.
-In addition, we also ask more specific questions relating to the particular information contained in the leaflet.
-With the exception of prospective overall performance, which is only asked about in the baseline survey, these outcomes are elicited in both the baseline survey and the short post-election endline survey.
+First, we ask the same voting intention questions again (in the baseline) and self-reported vote choice (in the endline), as well as two questions to validate whether voters indeed turned out (in the endline).
+Second, to combat potential social desirability biases, we consider several behavior outcomes: willingness to receive a poster from their preferred party or candidate (post-treatment), and (if desired) any other party or candidate (in the baseline only); willingness to request a visit from their preferred party or candidate (posttreatment) if they are elected, and (if desired) any other party or candidate if they are elected (in the baseline); willingness to request a visit from the winning candidate that we focus on (in the endline); willingness to sign up to be contacted to express views to their preferred party or candidate (post-treatment) if they are elected, and (if desired) any other party or candidate if they are elected (in the baseline); willingness to sign up to be contacted to express their views to the winning candidate that we focus on (in the endline); and willingness to send a costly text or voicemail to a LEGS Africa number making a request that LEGS Africa will relay to the winning candidate that we focus on (in the endline only).
+10 Third, we again elicit voter beliefs (and their uncertainty) about current, comparative, and prospective overall performance, as well as their knowledge of the role of legislators.
+Prospective questions will not be asked again in the endline survey.
+With the exception of prospective questions and requesting a poster before the election, which are only asked about in the baseline survey, these outcomes are elicited in both the baseline survey and the short post-election endline survey.
 The only difference between repeated measures is that we request actual vote choice in the endline survey (as opposed to voting intention in the baseline survey) and require respondents to text or call-which are not free-to register their interest in their elected deputy visiting their village or expressing their views to their deputy (in order to further increases the costliness of the behavioral outcomes).